 Dandelion & Driftwood High Teas, Hendra

 When it comes to high tea, Dandelion & Driftwood are specialists who create a memorable experience.
-Their high tea includes plenty of pretty things served on a three-tiered stand with their signature ribbon sandwiches, a selection of mini assorted savouries, pretty pastries and mini-filled croissants.
+Their high tea includes a variety of delightful items served on a three-tiered stand, featuring their signature ribbon sandwiches, a selection of mini assorted savouries, and pretty pastries and mini-filled croissants.
 On the middle tier are two signature light and fluffy scones with The Grainge raspberry jam and double cream.
-On the top tier resides a delightful selection of sweets, including mini lemon curd tart, mini caramel tart, specialty cupcakes.
-I have sampled their Bridgerton Cocktail High Tea as a ladies lunch as it was a fabulous event.
+At the top tier, a delightful selection of sweets awaits, including mini lemon curd tarts, mini caramel tarts, and specialty cupcakes.
+I have sampled their Bridgerton Cocktail High Tea as a ladies’ lunch, as it was a fabulous event.
 Read more about Dandelion & Driftwood.
-Price: From $60 with options for prosecco, cocktails or champagne.
-Why eat here?
-It’s simply delightful and its suburban location means the parking is very easy.

 High Tea at Bacchus, South Bank

 Lovers of fine white china will enjoy the petite treats served on William Edwards fine bone china (you can taste the difference in the tea) in the elegant dining room at Bacchus, South Bank.
 The savoury options include chicken croquettes, smoked salmon and egg and tuna sandwiches, and a savoury egg and bacon tart.
 For sweets, the lineup includes lamingtons, amaretti biscuits, cannolo, macarons and scones with jam and cream.
 It comes with continuous Harney & Sons fine teas or barista coffee.
 Bacchus offers a champagne high tea as well as a children’s version.
 High Tea is available Saturday and Sunday from 1 pm. *I have not tried the high tea recently, but their food is always of a high standard.
-Cost: From $49, $35 for children.
-Why eat here?
-If you want to play ladies, this place is a great fit.

 Brisbane’s Best Garden High Teas